 For further information visit http://bit.ly/CoronaWFD

-Applications to trade / cater at the 2020 event have now closed
+Applications to trade / cater at the 2022 event will open soon.

 If you are interested in receiving applications for future events please sign up to our mailing list:

-More news, updates and information will be shared as more festivities and entertainment are confirmed.
+News, updates and information will be shared when festivities and entertainment are confirmed for 2022.

 To stay up to date: